-City appeared to get a step closer to United with each season and it took a moment of magic to keep the Red Devils ahead of their rivals on course for the Premier League title in 2010/11.
+City appeared to get a step closer to United with each season and it took a moment of magic to keep the Red Devils ahead of their rivals on route to the Premier League title in 2010/11.

-Wayne Rooney scored 206 goals in the Premier League, only Alan Shearer has more, but none were better than this glorious goal to win the 158th edition of the Manchester Derby.
+Wayne Rooney scored 206 goals in the Premier League, only Alan Shearer and Harry Kane have more, but none were better than this glorious goal to win the 158th edition of the Manchester Derby.
 The timing, technique and occasion saw Rooney’s goal named as United’s Goal of the Decade, while it also won an award as the best of the Premier League’s first 20 seasons.

 — Premier League (@premierleague) February 12, 2019